tatvesh01/Bus_Navigation_App/README.md

 - edit/delete routes
 - share routes using json file
 - give direction for reach every waypoints and destination
-- runing car on poliline with users real location
+- runing bus on poliline with users real location

 This project made for help to use of every one.